- How is Hodgkin disease treated?

 - High-dose chemotherapy and stem cell transplant

-The 2 main methods of treating Hodgkin disease are chemotherapy (the use of cancer-killing drugs) and radiation therapy (the use of high-energy rays or particles).
+The 2 main ways of treating Hodgkin disease are chemotherapy and radiation therapy.
 Depending on the situation, one or both of these treatments might be used.

 Monoclonal antibodies and high-dose chemotherapy with stem cell transplants may be used for certain patients, especially if other treatments haven’t worked.
 Except for biopsy and staging, surgery is rarely used to treat Hodgkin disease.